 The electric car market is growing rapidly.
 In 2010 there was a market launch of mass-production electric cars and since then it has continued to rise.
-The UK government has plans to ban the sale of new petrol, diesel and even hybrid cars by 2035.
-The change was initially supposed to come in by 2040, but experts have warned that this may be too late if the UK wants to hit its target of emitting almost zero carbon by 2050, hence the UK government bringing it forward by 5 years.
+The UK government has plans to ban the sale of new petrol, diesel and even some hybrid cars by 2030.
+The change was initially supposed to come in by 2040, but experts have warned that this may be too late if the UK wants to hit its target of emitting almost zero carbon by 2050, hence the UK government bringing it forward.
 This future ban surely means that more and more people will decide to switch to an electric car before this year in preparation for the ban.

 Here at Insurance Revolution, we wanted to get an idea on what the general population's opinions are when it comes to electric cars.
 This is why we conducted our own survey asking 1,000 people to what extent they either agree or disagree with the following statements;